Mydbportal/mydbportal-studio/README.md

-# Master Database Studio
+# Mydbportal studio

-Master Database Studio is a modern, web based database management tool designed for developers.
+Mydbportal studio is a modern, web based database management tool designed for developers.
 It provides a clean and intuitive interface to connect to, explore, and manage multiple databases, including PostgreSQL, MySQL, and MongoDB and more in future.

 ## Features